GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/shared_modules/index.md

 Note that since resources from Shared Modules are overlaid into the origin of the importing extension, all privileges granted to the importing extension are available to code in Shared Modules.
-Also, the Shared Module is able to access resources in the importing extension by using absolute paths.
+Also, the Shared Module can access resources in the importing extension by using absolute paths.

 ## Install / uninstall {: #install_uninstall }

-A Shared Module is automatically installed from the Chrome Web Store when needed by a dependent extension, and automatically uninstalled when the last extension which references it is uninstalled.
+A Shared Module is automatically installed from the Chrome Web Store when needed by a dependent extension and automatically uninstalled when the last extension which references it is uninstalled.
-In order to upload an extension which uses a Shared Module, the Shared Module must be published in the Chrome Web Store and the extension must not be restricted from using the Shared Module by its allowlist.
+To upload an extension that uses a Shared Module, the Shared Module must be published in the Chrome Web Store and the extension must not be restricted from using the Shared Module by its allowlist.

 During development, you will need to manually install any Shared Modules your extension uses.
 Automatic installs do not happen for extensions that are side-loaded or loaded as unpacked extensions.
-For locally installed, unpacked Shared Modules, you must use the [key][2] field to ensure the Shared Modules use the correct IDs.
+For locally installed, unpacked Shared Modules, you must use the [key][manifest-key] field to ensure the Shared Modules use the correct IDs.

-[1]: /docs/extensions/mv2/tabs
+[manifest]: /docs/extensions/mv3/manifest/
-[2]: /docs/extensions/mv2/manifest/key
+[manifest-key]: /docs/extensions/mv3/manifest/key